Mona-Klj/Excel-Interactive-Dashboard-Analysis/README.md

 Next step, set up Pivot Tables and visualized data .

-Last Step, Created an Interactive Dashboard and used filters to see the charts through different Variables.
+Last Step, Created an Interactive Dashboard and used filters to see the charts through different Variables .